How Sensory Processing Differences Can Affect Adults Socially

 Longer-term anxiety and depression

-Sensory overload can make you feel anxious in the moment.
+Sensory overload can make you feel on edge in the moment.
 Over a longer period its side effects can help an anxious or depressed mood settle in.
 Again, who wouldn't feel morose in general, or be more nervous around people, if their sensory issues made a lot of social situations go poorly?
-It can also wear someone down to go through life finding many mundane tasks or settings aversive to be in.
+It can also wear someone down to go through life finding many mundane tasks or settings aversive.

 Ways to work around sensory processing differences